jasonyu3012/git/chapters/setup.md

 `git remote add <shortname> <url>` - Adds a remote named "name" (usually origin) with the URL of "url".
 The command `git fetch` can be used to

-`get fetch <remote_shortname>` goes to remote project and pulls down all data from that remote that you haven't done yet.
+`git fetch <remote_shortname>` goes to remote project and pulls down all data from that remote that you haven't done yet.
 Only fetches the data, it does *NOT* merge it with anything you're working on.

 So if you clone someone else's repo and they've committed some extra work, can you run git fetch to see what they added.